 The shadow system is already created and exists during uptime processing of SUM.
 As a consequence, the downtime is reduced.

-[i] You can check this blog for an introduction to the shadow system, but this description does not yet cover the aspects discussed below.
+[i] You can check this blog for an introduction to the shadow system, but this description does not cover the migration case.

-Until now, SUM creates the shadow repository on the source database specifically for the migration scenarios Database Migration Option (DMO), and System Conversion to SAP S/4HANA for source systems with no SAP HANA database.
+Until SUM 2.0 SP 07, SUM created the shadow repository on the source database specifically for the migration scenarios Database Migration Option (DMO), and System Conversion to SAP S/4HANA for source systems with no SAP HANA database.
 (Note that non-migration scenarios have only one database, so that is no differentiation of source and target database is needed.)

-This will change for a system conversion to SAP S/4HANA 1909 with SUM 2.0 SP 06 (general availability planned for mid of September 2019): SUM will create the shadow repository on the target database.
+This has changed for a system conversion to SAP S/4HANA 1909 with SUM 2.0 SP 06 (and higher): SUM creates the shadow repository on the target database.
 (Again: This only applies if the source system is not yet on SAP HANA database and a database migration happens.
 Only then we have a source and a target database).